GuihVicentini/dupliwise/README.md

 # Dupliwise

-List and Organise duplicated files in a given directory
+List and Organise duplicated files in a given directory.